 - What new “significant geographies” were produced with colonisation, decolonisation, and in this time of “world literature”?

-- What did modern writers in north India, Morocco, and Ethiopia appropriate from older literary models/genres as well as those coming from other literatures?
+- What did modern writers in North India, the Maghreb and the Horn of Africa appropriate from older literary models/genres as well as those coming from other literatures?

 - How did they appropriate and transculturate and along which vectors?